-The aggregate dollar amount does not exceed the threshold established in 2 C.F.R. §200.67.
+The aggregate dollar amount does not exceed the threshold established in 2 C.F.R. §200.67 or by the Office of Federal Financial Management, whichever is greater.
 To the extent practicable, the District will distribute such purchases equitably among qualified suppliers.
 Micro-purchases may be awarded without soliciting competitive bids if the Board considers the price reasonable.